ninrod/nin-vi-mode-static-cursor/README.md

 ## Vim edition: for when things get hairy

-I've bound `gs` to fire up `vim` so you can edit your command with full vimmic powers.
+I've bound normal mode `gs` to fire up `vim` so you can edit your command with full vimmic powers.